JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 To make it possible for users to mark a video as watched or unwatched and to move it between the two lists, add a button to the `VideoPlayer` component.

-Since this button will move videos between two different lists, the logic handling the state change needs to be _lifted_ out of the `VideoPlayer` and passed in from the parent as a prop.
+Since this button will move videos between two different lists, the logic handling state change needs to be _lifted_ out of the `VideoPlayer` and passed in from the parent as a prop.
 The button should look different based on whether the video has been watched or not.
 This is also information you need to pass as a prop.